reactive-python/reactpy/docs/source/adding-interactivity/components-with-state.rst

             :lines: 12-33
             :emphasize-lines: 3

-        The ``App`` component has just declared some state.
+        The ``Gallery`` component has just declared some state.
 IDOM now knows that it must remember the ``index`` and trigger an update of this component when ``set_index`` is called.
 Currently the value of ``index`` is ``0`` as per the default value given to ``use_state``.
 Thus, the resulting view will display information about the first item in our ``sculpture_data`` list.